How did you make your team members feel today?

 We have recently been sharing with you some practical leadership actions around when people perform at their best around the themes of people feeling supported, valued and safe; creating a ‘team environment’; supporting learning and growth; empowering staff and building autonomy; ensuring clarity of roles and expectations; and creating meaning and purpose.
 This list also potentially provides a really useful in-the-moment checklist for your daily interactions as a leader with your staff.

-So, take a moment to reflect on an interaction you had with your staff today or yesterday – maybe a regular one-on-one catch up, assigning some new work, a performance conversation or a team meeting.
+So, take a moment to reflect on an interaction you had with your team members today or yesterday – maybe a regular one-on-one catch up, assigning some new work, a performance conversation or a team meeting.
 Now, reflecting carefully on what you did or didn’t do, said or didn’t say in that interaction, do you believe you had a positive impact in one or more of the following ways – did they leave the interaction:

 - Feeling genuinely supported?